TONYCRE8/motion-designer-portfolio-frontend/README.md

 # Motion Design Portfolio

 My current personal portfolio.
-Over the years I've made many versions, but this will be my main portfolio page for the foreseeable future, with updates on the content and stylings being applied later on.
+This will be my main portfolio page for the foreseeable future, with updates on the content and stylings being applied later on.

 This Project was constructed with [Create React App](https://github.com/facebook/create-react-app).